 - 11. What happens to dredge spoil at Albany Port?

 This depends on what is being dredged.
 Sometimes, dredge spoil is used to reclaim areas of land – the woodchip berth at Albany Port is an example of this.
 Other times it is used as landfill.
 When there is an excess of dredge spoil it must be disposed of at sea.
 Before this happens, an application to the Commonwealth must be made.

 - 12. Is dust from the silica sand stockpile a health risk?

-No. All silica sand at Albany Port is processed at the mine site in order to remove the size class fraction, which poses a health risk to humans.
+No. All silica sand at Albany Port is processed at the mine site in order to remove the smaller size class fractions, which pose a health risk to humans.
 This makes it safe for storage and transport.

 - 13. How do you stop fertiliser spilling into the harbour during discharge?

 Advancements in technology have significantly reduced the possibility of a berthed ship spilling fertiliser into the harbour.
 If a spill were to occur, we have a highly effective containment system designed to capture the bulk of it.
 We also maintain strict clean up procedures on board all vessels and on the wharf.
 No berthed ship is permitted to deliberately spill fertiliser into the harbour.

 - 14. What do you use to treat grain for insects at the Albany Terminal?

 Before shipping, Cooperative Bulk Handling (CBH) uses the fumigant phosphine to treat the grain for insects.
 Phosphine is used across the WA grain growing network, on farms and in grain storages.
 Only licensed fumigators are able to administer phosphine.